Jolu54/footer-responsive/README.md

 #Footer Responsive
 Footer responsive ready to edit.
->This footes is made with HMTL and CSS, its ready to edit o join to your web page>
+>This footer is made with HMTL and CSS, its ready to edit o join to your web page>

 #Footer Responsivo
 Footer responsivo listo para editar.